AWS API Gateway with Nginx and WAF

 }

-When you deploy a Private API Gateway, AWS provides different ways to call the API.
-The example above uses the VPC Endpoint to call the API.
+When you create a Private API Gateway, AWS gives you a few ways to invoke it.
+This example uses a VPC Endpoint.

-The Nginx configuration file with a Private API Gateway using VPC Endpoint will be like this:
+The Nginx config for Private API Gateway looks like this:

 server {